I learnt my method off a seasoned long distance walker. It seems to suit me so I've stuck with it.

 I struggle with blisters on my little toes.
 I have twice lost my right hand little toe nail.
 I looked up blisters on the internet.
 Wow, I have never seen so much 'chat' about what to do about blisters.
 Amputation was one extreme solution!

-I have worked out my own method and I now cover my little toes in Compeed blister plasters before I start walking.
+I have worked out my own method.
+I cover my little toes in Compeed blister plasters before I start walking.
 I also wear foam dividers between my little toes and the next.
 So far this is successful.
 My brilliant Merrell Barefoots are a size bigger than my feet so my toes have lots of room to move!

 There aren't many but I thought I'd just highlight the three I have found.